 Women’s Land Army Tribute

 ‘‘remembering the work of the Women’s Land Army and Timber Corps with a lasting memorial’’

-During the Great Wars, with the men away fighting, it was up to volunteer girls to work our rural lands, to help feed the war effort and the nation as well as helping to maintain wood supplies, hence the references to these young girls as Land Girls and Lumber Jill’s.
+During the war years, with the men away fighting, it was up to volunteer girls to work our rural lands, to help feed the war effort and the nation as well as helping to maintain wood supplies, hence the references to these young girls as Land Girls and Lumber Jill’s.

 To date there is no National Monument within the National Memorial Arboretum in Alrewas in Staffordshire recognising what these girls achieved for our country.
 The Staffordshire branch of the Women’s Food & Farming Union (WFU) would like to rectify this and are raising funds to provide a lasting memorial to the Women’s Land Army and Timber Corps which will be sited within the Arboretum.